steventheworker/applescripts/README.md

 &nbsp; &nbsp; &nbsp;"\\/Users\\/super\\/Desktop\\/important\\/SystemFiles\\/" &nbsp; --with the path you've placed the applescripts (and don't forget to add backslashes back in!)

-Change line 1 of "cmd-w-close.applescript" to that same path (minus the blackslashes)
+Change APPLESCRIPTS_FOLDER in "afterBTTLaunched.applescript" to that same path (minus the blackslashes)

 Compile all .applescript to .scpt by running &nbsp; `bash ./compile-all.sh`